Gapti/MonsterClinic/Monster Clinic/Assets/EG - Align Editor/readme.txt

 Align Editor by Equilibre Games http://www.equilibregames.com

-Lead: Frederic Rolland-Porche
+Twitter: @equilibreGames

-Current version is v2.1 - 2012-09-12
+Current version is v2.2 - 2013-11-04

 _________
 What does it do ?